Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Introduction

 In order to investigate collaborative perception, some public large-scale datasets for collaborative perception have been released.
 For example, Xu \textit{et al.} proposed OPV2V \cite{xuOPV2VOpenBenchmark2022}, which is an open dataset for collaborative perception, supporting LiDAR-based 3D object detection and camera-based bird's eye view (BEV) segmentation.
-Li \textit{et al.} proposed V2X-Sim \cite{liV2XSimMultiAgentCollaborative2022}, which is the first synthetic V2X-aided collaborative perception dataset in autonomous driving that supports object detection, tracking, and BEV semantic segmentation.
 Moreover, there are many studies dedicated to designing collaboration modules that aim to balance spectrum bandwidth and perception accuracy.
 These focus on addressing issues such as with whom to communicate, when to communicate, how to share information, and how to fuse and aggregate features, among others.
-However, these works assume an ideal scenario, which do not consider practical autonomous driving environments.
-In fact, in order to realize efficient, reliable, and safe collaborative perception, there are still many open challenges to be addressed, such as information sharing asynchrony, pose errors, and the collaboration security and privacy.
-In this article, we investigate the challenges of realizing collaborative perception and elaborate possible solutions based on various technologies, and we also point out some future research opportunities.
+However, these works typically assume an ideal scenario that does not consider practical autonomous driving environments.
+For example, Where2comm \cite{huWhere2commCommunicationefficientCollaborative2024} assumes that information sharing is synchronous, but in practice, it may be asynchronous.
+In addition, most of these works assume that all the vehicles are benign \cite{huWhere2commCommunicationefficientCollaborative2024,wangV2VNetVehicletoVehicleCommunication2020a,xuV2XViTVehicletoEverythingCooperative2022a}, but in practice, some vehicles may be compromised, then become malicious and attack the collaborative perception system.
+These practical issues pose serious challenges for realizing reliable collaborative perception.
+In this article, we investigate the challenges in collaborative perception and elaborate possible solutions based on various technologies, and we also point out some future research opportunities.
 Finally, we leverage an exemplar scheme to address some of the challenges in collaborative perception and conduct experiments to demonstrate the effectiveness of our proposed scheme.

-This article is organized as follows.
-Sec. \ref{sec:background} provides a background of collaborative perception.
-In Sec. \ref{sec:challenges}, we discuss the challenges of realizing collaborative perception.
-In Sec. \ref{sec:countermeasures}, we investigate the possible solutions based on various technologies and research opportunities.
-In Sec. \ref{sec:example-scheme}, we propose a scheme as an example to address the communication efficiency and transmission latency.
-Finally, in Sec. \ref{sec:performance-evaluation}, we conduct experiments to demonstrate the effectiveness of our proposed scheme.